Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 Carrot

-This vegetable is a crunchy power food that contains high amounts of vitamins and nutrients such as vitamin A, B, B2, B3, C, D, E and K. It can be added to salads, eaten as a vegetable, put in soups etc.
+This vegetable is a crunchy power food that contains high amounts of vitamins & nutrients such as vitamins A, B, B2, B3, C, D, E & K. It can be added to salads, eaten as a vegetable, put in soups etc.

 Health Benefits

-• Good for maintaining skin, hair and nails.
+• Good for maintaining skin, hair & nails.

 • Regulates menstrual cycle.